-Engaging children in vocabulary learning is about being authentic in your approach, says experienced teacher Giselle Pulford.
+Engaging children in vocabulary learning is about being authentic in your approach, says experienced teacher Giselle.

 Vocabulary is crucial in helping students share their thoughts and feelings, while also boosting comprehension and academic success.

-Giselle joined Phil and Sharon Callen on episode six of The Teacher’s Toolkit for Literacy to discuss her different units and strategies for teaching vocabulary.
+Giselle joined Sharon Callen on episode six of The Teacher’s Toolkit for Literacy to discuss her different units and strategies for teaching vocabulary.

-Giselle is a Year 6/7 Teacher at Nairne Primary School in the Adelaide Hills who uses transformative, authentic and fun teaching methods when helping students to embrace their vocabulary.
+Giselle is a Year 6/7 Teacher at a school in the Adelaide who uses transformative, authentic and fun teaching methods when helping students to embrace their vocabulary.

 “I think in my early life as a teacher, as I was learning to grasp what I needed to cover in literacy, I think I had some very dry spelling work and some very dry things to do with how you embrace ways … I had to make that move to more engaging resources, and then finding texts and reading them out loud and going, ‘this is why I love this book’,” she said.